 - Download and install any available software updates from Microsoft.

 - Connect the device directly to your computer; not to an external USB hub.
-Find out if your computer has USB 2.0 ports.

 - Check that the Dock Connector or Lightning Connector on both the device and cable are clean of any lint or other debris.
 If possible, connect your device using a different Apple 30-pin to USB cable or Apple Lightning Connector to USB cable.